Ahmed5720/PROJECT_NGINE/src/docs/DEEP_DIVE_ANALYSIS.md

 - **Camera** – Position, yaw (radians), up vector, FOV.
 Produces view matrix via look-at + invert and projection via a custom perspective helper.
 - **RenderPipeline** – Given scene and simulator, performs a fixed draw order: clear → Phong mesh → (optional) Gaussian splats → particles → ImGui.
 It also runs the ImGui control panels and syncs them with the scene.

-**approach:** One application, one scene, one pipeline, explicit ownership (Application owns subsystems, Scene owns mesh/Gaussians/camera).
+**Chosen approach:** One application, one scene, one pipeline, explicit ownership (Application owns subsystems, Scene owns mesh/Gaussians/camera).
 No ECS, no generic “entity” list.

+**Alternatives that could have been chosen:**

+- **ECS (Entity Component System):** Entities for mesh, point cloud, fluid, camera; components for transform, mesh, splat data, etc. More flexible for many object types and systems, but heavier for a small, fixed feature set.
+- **Global state:** No Application/Scene; globals for camera, mesh, and renderers (as in the original pre-refactor code).
+Simpler to wire up but harder to test, reuse, or run multiple views.
+- **Renderer abstraction:** Interface `IRenderer` with `render(Scene&)`, with Phong, Gaussian, and particle as implementations.
+Would make adding new pass types cleaner at the cost of extra indirection and boilerplate for a small number of passes.
+- **Config file:** Load window size, paths, and default PLY from JSON/INI instead of only CLI and code defaults.
+Better for non-developers; the current design keeps everything in code and one CLI flag.

 ### 1.2 Rendering Pipeline Order